-Applications for Credit by Examination are obtained from the campus Registration and Records Office and submitted to the division responsible for teaching the course.
-An application for Credit by Examination must be completed and submitted to the campus Registration and Records Office for all credit granted as “PX” (Passed by Examination) on the transcript.
-No grade points will be awarded, and the Credit by Examination will not be included in the cumulative grade-point average.
-Copies of the certification will be returned to the student and the department in which the student is enrolled.
+Applications for Credit by Examination are submitted to the division responsible for teaching the course.
+An application for Credit by Examination must be completed and submitted to the campus Registration & Records Office for all credit granted as “PX” (Passed by Examination) on the transcript.
+No grade points will be awarded, and the Credit by Examination will not be included in the cumulative GPA.

-Credit granted by Waiver and Examination or any combination of Waiver and Examination may be awarded up to limits established by each department of the College but not exceeding one-third (1/3) of the total credit hours required for a program award.
-Applicants for Credit by Examination must pay 50 percent of the current per credit hour tuition rate for each credit hour attempted by examination, prior to the examination.
+Credit granted by Waiver and Examination or any combination of Waiver and Examination may be awarded up to limits established by each division/department of the College but not exceeding one-third (1/3) of the total credit hours required for a program award.
+Applicants for Credit by Examination must pay 50% of the current per credit hour tuition rate for each credit hour attempted by examination, prior to the examination.

 College Level Examination Program (CLEP)

-Students interested in CLEP testing should contact the Lincoln Campus Testing/ Assessment Center (402-437-2626) for information and testing arrangements.
+Students interested in CLEP testing should contact the Lincoln Campus Testing/Assessment Center at 402-437-2626 for information and testing arrangements.

 CLEP subject exams cost approximately $90 per examination plus a $25 proctor fee.
 Some colleges do not accept CLEP credits as transfer credits.
 Transfer students should carefully investigate minimum CLEP scores established by other colleges.

-SCC administers the CLEP at the Lincoln Campus, 8800 O Street in the Testing/ Assessment Center.
+SCC administers the CLEP at the Lincoln Campus, 8800 O St., in the Testing/Assessment Center.
 Each program has established a list of courses for which CLEP scores will be accepted for credit by examination.
 Minimum CLEP scores vary from exam to exam; therefore, students should request a list of these minimum scores.
-Credits granted through a CLEP exam will not apply towards load requirements for extracurricular activities, veteran’s benefits or scholastic honors.
+Credits granted through a CLEP exam will not apply toward load requirements for extracurricular activities, veteran’s benefits, or scholastic honors.
 Only SCC students may have CLEP scores recorded on their SCC transcripts.
 Acceptable CLEP credits are recorded as PX (Pass by Examination).

 Dual Enrollment/Dual Credit Courses

-SCC has a variety of dual enrollment agreements with secondary schools.
-Dual enrollment programs, often referred to as “dual credit programs,” or “Career Academies” are intended to meet the needs of the academically and technically advanced high school student.
+Dual enrollment programs often referred to as “dual-credit programs,” or “Career Academies” are intended to meet the needs of the academically and technically advanced high school student.
 These programs are designed to meet the Nebraska Dual Enrollment standards.
-Students who want to earn college credits while still in high school can do so by enrolling in a college course that is offered at a campus, online, or other designated locations such as a high school, or learning center where courses are being offered.
+Students who want to earn college credits while still in high school can do so by enrolling in a college course that is offered at an SCC location, online, or other designated locations such as a high school where courses are being offered.

-Regardless of location, a dual enrollment/dual credit college course will follow the same requirements, rigor, and standards as a course taught at the college campus.
+Regardless of location, a dual enrollment/dual credit college course will follow the same requirements, rigor, and standards as a course taught at an SCC location.
 Students in high school may be granted high school credit for the college course, but the decision to award high school credit is the responsibility of the high school district.
 If a course is accepted by the high school, the course then becomes a “dual credit” course, earning college credit and high school credit for the same course.